-School-Based Health Services and Adolescents' Academic Performance The Role of School Provision of Preventive and Physical Health Services in Educational Outcomes
+School-Based Healthcare and Academic Performance: Implications of Physical Health Services for Educational Outcomes and Inequality

 Sociological research on education generally acknowledges that factors outside of schools' control-family socioeconomic background in particular-can dwarf the role of school factors in their average influence on students' academic outcomes.
 Student health problems are one such factor that stems from outside the school's purview yet can interfere with education.
-Health and education are highly interdependent dimensions of young people's development broadly (Haas 2006; Ross and Wu 1995), and health issues may pose distractions, interruptions, and impediments that put students in a poor position to learn.
-Given their extensive contact with youths, schools are often seen as an ideal and unique location to target young people's health, by providing healthcare services on campus.
-Due to the negative effect of poor health on education, school-based provision of healthcare may also promote schools' academic mission.
-Moreover, health disparities are a source of educational stratification, implying that reducing health inequality could help to lessen educational disparities as well (Crosnoe 2006).
+Health and education are highly interdependent dimensions of young people's development (Haas 2006; Ross and Wu 1995), and health issues may pose distractions, interruptions, and impediments that put students in a poor position to learn.
+Given their extensive contact with youths, schools are often seen as a uniquely accessible location to target young people's health, by providing healthcare services on campus.
+Due to the negative effect poor health has on education, school-based provision of healthcare may also promote schools' academic mission.
+Moreover, health disparities are a source of educational stratification, which implies that reducing health inequality could reduce educational disparities as well (Crosnoe 2006).
 Prior research has not established whether schools' attempts to meet student health needs also serve an educational function or whether school health provision disproportionately benefits certain groups.
 This paper examines whether school-based routine and preventive health services predict higher academic performance, as well as their role in ameliorating educational inequality.
 It takes up this question using nationally representative data, contributing to understanding patterned relationships between school-based service provision and academic outcomes that are generalizable beyond individual school sites or programs.

-I address multiple limitations in current literature on the relationship between school health service provision and students' academic outcomes.
-First, previous studies have primarily used small samples, typically evaluating interventions designed for highly disadvantaged or specific populations of schools and students.
-These are important instances to study for many reasons, but they are likely not generalizable to what we would see in a more diverse sample of schools.
-Second, existing work seldom accounts for the broader educational context that surrounds school-based services, which risks confounding the role of service provision with the influence of other school features that also influence student outcomes.
-Third, these studies have typically ignored how school-based provision of services could matter differentially for different groups of students, such as students who lack other access to healthcare or face educational disadvantages, even though there is a theoretical basis for expecting school-based services to address issues stemming from and associated with poverty, and to improve access to healthcare (Ladd 2012).
+I address four limitations in current literature on the relationship between school health service provision and students' academic outcomes.
+First, previous studies have primarily used small samples, typically evaluating interventions designed for highly disadvantaged populations of schools and students.
+These are important instances to study, but they are likely not generalizable to what we would see in a diverse sample of schools.
+Second, existing work seldom accounts for the broader educational context that surrounds school-based services, which risks confounding the role of service provision with the influence of other school features that also impact academics.
+Third, existing studies typically ignore how school-based provision of services could matter differentially for different groups of students, such as students who lack other access to healthcare or face educational disadvantages, even though there is a theoretical basis for expecting school-based services to address issues stemming from and associated with poverty (Ladd 2012).
 That insurance cannot alone improve access is a key reason why the Affordable Care Act included funds for school health clinics, making school healthcare provision a timely concern.
+(Notably, however, the continued appropriation of these funds has been contested in Congress).
 And fourth, the types of services offered are not necessarily clear in prior work.
-Other studies usually examine the presence of a school clinic or nurse and do not directly test the provision of routine and preventive health services.1
+Other studies usually examine the presence of a school clinic or nurse and do not directly test the provision of routine and preventive health services.\(^1\)